-September starts a new season for gardeners, with bulbs to plant and pot up, plants to save for next year, propagating to be done and even a few seeds to sow.
+September starts a new season for gardeners!
+There are bulbs to plant and pot up, plants to save for next year, propagating to be done and even a few seeds to sow.

-This month, I've tips for improving your lawn, hedge cutting and pruning.
+This month, I've also got some tips for improving your lawn, hedge cutting and pruning.
 My wildlife tips are topical, and I haven't forgotten those indoor plants either.
 All in all, September is looking like another great month in the garden!

 - Plant shady borders and areas under large shrubs with small-flowered Crocus, Scilla, Anemone blanda, snowdrops and English bluebells.
 Avoid planting Spanish bluebells as they may hybridise with our own native bluebells.

 - Try growing a few bulbs- other than the proverbial hyacinths- in pots for inside.
 It is much easier than you might imagine!
 Dwarf Iris aren’t often grown but are very easy to care for if they have good drainage.
 There are masses of dwarf Tulips and Daffodils to try!
 The easiest are Tulip 'Red Riding Hood' and ‘Pinocchio’.
 For Daffodils, try ‘Tete a Tete’ or ‘Jet Fire’.

 - Remember to use bulb fibre rather than potting compost if the pots you use have no drainage holes.
 Make sure that the bulbs have plenty of roots and that you can feel the flower bud in the shoot protruding out of the bulb before you bring them into warmth.

 Download the free Candide App to get help and answers from a warm community of gardeners, including Alan!